top of page

 Good for: People who like graphs and would rather prioritize on a continuum than put tasks into a few categories.

-These are just a few of my favorite methods for tackling your to-do list, but there are many more out there.
-Try them out and find out which one works best for you or try a combination of strategies.
 If you want to be extra productive, check out our BCBA Planner: Professional Edition.
 It was made by a BCBA for BCBA’s and includes all the normal calendar stuff, plus habit tracking, client monthly summary sheets, tech monthly summary sheets, quick tech evals, and authorization trackers.
 Even if you use digital tools, having a physical method of tracking your personal and work life is invaluable!

 BCBA Planners